Claude LeBrun

 the Institut des Hautes Études Scientifiques, the Mathematical Sciences Research Institute, and the Institute for Advanced Study.

 He is the namesake of the LeBrun manifolds, a family of self-dual manifolds that he discovered in 1989 and that was named after him by Michael Atiyah and Edward Witten.
 LeBrun is also known for his work on Einstein manifolds and the Yamabe invariant.
 In particular, he produced examples showing that the converse of the Hitchin–Thorpe inequality does not hold: there exist infinitely many four-dimensional compact smooth simply connected manifolds that obey the inequality but do not admit Einstein metrics.

 LeBrun was an invited speaker at the 1994 International Congress of Mathematicians.
 In 2012, he became a Fellow of the American Mathematical Society.
-In 2016, a conference in his honor was held in Montreal.
+In 2016, a conference in his honor was held at the Centre de Recherches Mathématiques in Montreal.

-In 2018, he first became a Simons Foundation Fellow in Mathematics.
+In 2018, he became a Simons Foundation Fellow in Mathematics.